 God and gods

 We are gods within God, finite spirits within the Infinite Spirit.
 But what is “spirit”?
-Yoga tells us that spirit is consciousness, hence we are eternal consciousnesses, each of us eternally individual and distinct. (“Nor is there any future in which we shall cease to be.…”) Yet we are more.
-For we do not each have an existence independent of one another or independent of God Who is the Supreme Spirit.
+Yoga tells us that spirit is consciousness, hence we are eternal consciousnesses, each of us eternally individual and distinct (“nor in the future will there be a time when we shall cease to be”).
+Yet we are more.
+For we do not each have an existence independent of one another or independent of God who is the Supreme Spirit.
 Rather, we take our being from God as the waves take their existence from the ocean.
 God is the eternal Root or Ground of our being, our greater Self.
-We are not God, but in some ineffable manner God is us–the Self of our self, the Spirit of our spirit.
-God is all, and we are the parts–each of us possessing an eternal and irrevocable distinction.
-That is why, as already quoted, Krishna told Arjuna: “There was never a time when I did not exist, nor you, nor any of these kings.
-Nor is there any future in which we shall cease to be.”
+We are not God, but in some ineffable manner God is us: the Self of our self, the Spirit of our spirit.
+God is all, and we are the parts, each of us possessing an eternal and irrevocable distinction.
+That is why, as already quoted, Krishna told Arjuna: “Truly there never was a time when I was not, nor you, nor these lords of men–nor in the future will there be a time when we shall cease to be.”
 This is incalculably important to realize before we can have any viable understanding or approach to ourselves, to our lives, to others, and even to God.
-The distinction between God, us, and one another is real and eternal; yet so is our unity.
+The distinction between God, us, and one another is real and eternal.
+Yet so is our unity.

 “The Atma and Paramatma are essentially of the same nature and represent the ‘Many’ and ‘One’ aspects of the same Reality.
 In Hinduism, the ‘One’ or the universal aspect is emphasized to such an extent that many people think that when Self-realization takes place the Atma disappears completely and finally into the Paramatma and its separate identity is lost for ever, an idea which has been beautifully expressed by Edwin Arnold in the sentence ‘the dewdrop slips into the shining sea.’
 But…in Self-realization, the center of the Atma, which is eternal, remains, though the circumference becomes larger and larger and after union with the Paramatma has no limiting and binding power on the individual Atma.”
 (Taimni, The Ultimate Reality and Realization, p.
 95)

-Since we are consciousness, authentic yoga deals directly–and only–with consciousness.
-Except for those things that facilitate success in yoga practice, it does not concern itself with any physical, psychic, or intellectual byways that by their very nature are outside spirit and therefore mutable, mortal, and fundamentally alien to us.
+Since we are consciousness, authentic yoga deals directly (and only) with consciousness.
+Except for those things that facilitate success in yoga practice, yoga does not concern itself with any physical, psychic, or intellectual byways that by their very nature are outside spirit and therefore mutable, mortal, and fundamentally alien to us.
 Ideally yoga does only one thing: the development-revelation of consciousness.
 You will experience this for yourself by practice.
 And when we speak of consciousness we do not mean “consciousness of spirit,” as though spirit were an object and consciousness of spirit only a condition of awareness, but spirit itself which is consciousness, the eternal subject.
 Wherefore to enter into union with God and one another is simply to be in our truest state of being.